-Noise levels greater than (PSNL + 5 dB) are predicted at R25 (Tuck-Lee) under all atmospheric conditions placing this receiver in a noise affectation zone.
+Noise levels greater than (PSNL + 5 dB) are predicted at R25 (Tuck-Lee) and R24 (Hoare) under most atmospheric conditions placing these receivers in a noise affectation zone.

-It should be noted that while noise levels up to 45 dB(A) have been predicted in Ulan village and at R46A (The Flannery Centre) during the first six months of bund formation, the level would drop to 35 dB(A) or lower for the remainder of the 12 month period when surface facilities would be constructed.
+It should be noted that while noise levels up to 46 dB(A) have been predicted in Ulan village and at R46A (The Flannery Centre) during the first six months of bund formation, the level would drop to 35 dB(A) or lower for the remainder of the 12 month period when surface facilities would be constructed.

-Noise levels at R169 ("Primo Park"), R49 ("Olive Lea), R26 (Robinson) and R47 (Williamson) will also be well below the noise criteria for most of the six month construction period between completion of the acoustic bund and commencement of 24-hour mining.
+Noise levels at R169 ("Primo Park"), R49 ("Olive Lea), R26 (Robinson), R6 Thompson and R47 (Williamson) and all other receivers further to the SW will also be well below the noise criteria for most of the 6 month construction period between completion of the acoustic bund and commencement of 24-hour mining.